Introduction

 What is command launcher?

-Command launcher is a small footprint, rich feature CLI management tool for both enterprise and individual CLI developers.
+Command launcher is a small-footprint, feature-rich CLI management tool for both enterprise and individual CLI developers.
 It eases the command line tool development by providing built-in common functionalities like: monitoring, progressive rollout, auto-completion, credential management, and more to your commands.

 Why a command launcher?

-On developer side, they have to manually download these tools to keep them up-to-date, it is difficult for them to discover available new tools.
+On the developer side, they have to manually download these tools and keep them up-to-date.
+It is also difficult for them to discover available new tools.
 On the other hand, different developers have developed lots of similar handy scripts/tools by themselves without an easy way to share with others to avoid “re-inventing” the wheel.

 How it works?

-Command launcher is a small binary downloaded by developer in their development environment.
-CLI provider packages new commands or new version of command into a package, upload it to a remote repository, and update the package index of the repository.
+Command Launcher is a small binary downloaded by a developer in their development environment.
+CLI providers package new commands or new versions of commands into a package, upload them to a remote repository, and update the package index of the repository.
 This process can be automated.
-More details about the remote repository, see CLI Provider Guide
+For more details about the remote repository, see CLI Provider Guide

-Developers can integrate their own commands into command launcher as a “dropin” package.
-These dropin package will be only accessible from the developers themselves.
+Developers can integrate their own commands into Command Launcher as a “dropin” package.
+These dropin packages will be only accessible on the developer’s machine.
 To share such commands see Dropin Package

-Developers run command launcher to access these commands, for example, you have a command called toto, instead of run it directly from command line, you use cl toto, where cl is the binary name of the command launcher, you can name it anything suits you.
-Every time you execute command launcher, it will synchronize with the remote command, and propose available updates if exists.
+Developers run Command Launcher to access these commands.
+For example, if you have a command called toto, instead of running it directly from the command line, you use cl toto, where cl is the binary name of the Command Launcher (you can name it anything that suits you).

 ┌──────────────────┐ Synch ┌───────────────────────────┐